I get this question quite a lot. What is afternoon tea and how is it different from having tea in the afternoon?

 - It's a culinary experience dating back to the 1780's in England, so that's why there are things like scones, because that's typical cuisine for that area.

 - Having an Afternoon Tea means sitting down with your company and really sharing a great 'sit-down' conversation.
 Having tea in the afternoon might be a quick cup of average stuff from your local coffee shop.
 Afternoon Tea usually involves much better quality tea and often served in loose leaf pots.

 - Dress codes are typically enforced for Afternoon Tea.
-In my case, please come dressed to be in an upscale environment (no flip-flops, ripped jeans, ball caps, etc.) but I do not have an enforced dress code unless there is a special event.
-See our events page for more info!
+In my case, please come dressed to be in an upscale environment but I do not have an enforced dress code unless there is a special event.

 - You MUST make reservations (janamtea.com/reservations which will take you to reservations page through Garfunkel's, which is the hosting venue).
 Walk-ins are very difficult to accommodate as I make every last thing for the precise number of people attending.

 - Another major difference is cost.
 Your average Afternoon Tea costs around $50/pp and can come with additions like champagne or cocktails.
-Mine happens to be $29/pp, the lowest (at the moment) in New York City, which is largely because of the location.
+Mine happens to be $40/pp, which is largely because of the location.
 It's not in a big fancy midtown hotel, it's in the Lower East Side, where there are galleries and things are a little more 'street'.
 Many say my presentation and food outshines even classics like the Russian Tea Room, but I don't know for sure.
 Check out Yelp reviews to see what people are saying.
+It's

 Here are some similarities:

 - Having tea does not have to be a snobby experience.
 I don't expect people to know what single-estate Indian Tea is, thus the front page of my website and the 'Why Indian Tea' page.